 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Edema, dizziness, drowsiness, ataxia (the loss of control of body movements), headache, fatigue, dry mouth, tremor, double vision and weight gain are the main side effects reported.
+- Edema, dizziness, drowsiness, ataxia (the loss of control of body movements), headache, fatigue, dry mouth, tremor, double vision, and weight gain.

 - The dosage of pregabalin should be reduced in renal disease.

-- May interact with a number of drugs particularly those that also have a CNS depressant effect (such as azelastine, antidepressants, antipsychotics, benzodiazepines and opioid analgesics).
+- May interact with several drugs, particularly those that also have a CNS depressant effect (such as azelastine, antidepressants, antipsychotics, benzodiazepines, and opioid analgesics).